The old IBM versions of Lotus Notes and IBM Domino are nearing end of life, while HCL continues to invest in future releases of HCL Domino

 IBM Notes/Domino end of support

-HCL will remove IBM Notes and Domino v9 and v10 from HCL FlexNet (their software download site) on December 1, 2022.
+HCL removed IBM Notes and Domino v9 and v10 from HCL FlexNet (their software download site) on December 1, 2022.
 Furthermore, you won’t receive any support for these versions as of June 1, 2024.
+(Domino and Notes v9.0.x and v10.0.x: End of Marketing Effective December 1, 2022, End of Support Effective June 1, 2024)

 The company is doing its best to reengage old customers and reactivate their contracts.
 The forthcoming Domino version, called Danube, promises better-looking apps with a quick face-lift of the ancient user interface.
 The idea behind “Project Restyle” is to make existing applications appear more modern with minimal effort.